Homophobia and internalised homophobia

 Getting some help

-So if you or a loved one or friend is experiencing homophobia, internalized homophobia or both, please reach out for support.
-More work needs to be done to talk through these issues and challenge heteronormative ways of thinking.
+Are you, or a loved one or friend experiencing homophobia, internalised homophobia or both?
+Please reach out for support.
+We need to do more work to discuss these issues and challenge heteronormative ways of thinking.

 If you need further orientation on LGBTQ support, feel free to check out the articles we have prepared for you.

-Our team at Safe Place Therapy can work with you to slow down thinking and work through horrible experiences of homophobia and break down any internalized homophobia that might be occurring.
+Our team at Safe Place Therapy can work with you.
+Slow down thinking and work through horrible experiences of homophobia.
+Break down any internalised homophobia that might be occurring.

-Safe Place Therapy, your safe place to talk.
+Safe Place Therapy is your safe place to talk.

 Share this article: